daikichiba9511/dotfiles/README.md

 NOTE:

-if you use Python at NeoVim, you should install jedi-lanugage-server.
+if you use Python at NeoVim, you should install `jedi-lanugage-server`.

 ```
 pip install jedi-lanugage-server